Kinto/kinto-admin/README.md

 $ npm start
 ```

-To build the admin as a collection of static assets:
+To build the admin as a collection of static assets, ready to be hosted on a static webserver:

 ```
 $ npm run build